-Any score above 90% is a good SEO score for your webpage.
+Any score above 90% is the proper range for your webpage.

-In 2018, search engines use social signals to determine your seo score and if your website should rank in the top 10.
+In 2019, search engines use social signals to determine your seo score and if your site should rank in the top 10.
 What are social signals?
-They are simply the number of times your website or a blog post is shared on popular social media sites.
+They are simply the number of times your web page or a blog post is shared on popular social media sites.
 Our report will tell you how many shares your page has on the top social sites.

-The best way to improve traffic to your website is knowing where to start in the search optimization process.
+The best way to improve traffic to your site is knowing where to start in the search optimization process.

-Using our free website scoring tool will help you discover your overall SEO score, as well as identify issues you can fix to improve.
+Using our free website scoring tool will help you discover your overall rating, as well as identify issues you can fix to improve.
 Search engine optimization looks at numerous items like technology, page speed, content structure, URL naming, page titles, and keyword usage throughout the page.

 We have helped hundreds of websites and businesses increase their traffic through better search engine optimization practices.
 Contact us and we will point you in the right direction.